ninja888-8/minidungeon/README.md

 # minidungeon
 tiny dungeon crawler game with randomly and infinitely generated levels

 Use arrow keys in the menu to navigate between the choices!
 Press Enter to select an option in the menus.
-Note that currently the Tutorial is unaccessible, and there is no difference between Story Mode and Endless Mode at the moment.

 Once in the actual game, use WASD or the arrow keys to move.
 Press Left-Click on your mouse to attack (there is a cooldown to attacks).
 In each stage, there is 5x5 grid of rooms, as can be seen in a minimap in the top right corner of the screen, along with other character stats.